Enterprise-CMCS/managed-care-review/services/ui/README.md

 # ui

-This service is a lambda that deploys our web app to AWS S3.
+This service deploys our web app to AWS S3.

 ## Significant dependencies